HISTORY OF EDUCATION IN PASCO COUNTY

 A petition from the patrons of the Pasco County Graded and High School was read before the Board asking that Prof. F. E. Cooper be commissioned principal of said school.
 By motion the Board granted the request, and as the Supt. under the instructions of the Board had offered the principalship of said institution to Prof. Geo.
 L. Lowery of Newnansville Florida and that offer had been accepted the Board tendered their regrets to Prof. Lowery and expressed a wish that he would in no wise be (illegible) by their action, and that nothing derogatory to his character had been adduced before the Board but that the ruling was made through a matter of economy.
 By motion the salary of Principal of the Graded and High School was fixed at $65.00 per month.

-The 1924 history article claims that W. C. Dodd was the principal and F. E. Cooper was his assistant.
-This seems to be backwards, based on the school board minutes.
+The 1924 history article says that W. C. Dodd was the principal and F. E. Cooper was his assistant.
+This seems to be backwards, based on the school board minutes, although perhaps the decision reported in the minutes was later changed.

 The Oct.
 15, 1891, Florida School Journal has: “Dade City has a grade school now in every sense of the term.
 I have thoroughly graded and arranged it and everything bids fair for a successful years’ work.
 Come down soon and I will show you the best little graded school in the state.
 I have a fine lot of co-workers.
 Success to you, A. E. Booth.”
 The same issue of the journal identifies A. E. Booth as the principal of the Dade City graded public schools.
 He is also identified as the principal in the 1892-93 school year in a contemporary report.